EarthyScience/FAIRSenDD/infrastructure/README.md

 - EODC shared Sentinel-1 Sigma0 data as a NFS share with the gateway host having the floating IP
 - `eo-storage01.eodc:/` is mounted at `gatweay:/eodc`
+- `ganesha-nfs` is used to proxy the NFS share across all VMs of the fairsendd network

 ## Features